Fryrvo/MakeX-2023/README.md

-# MakeX - 2023
+# MakeX - 2023: Robotics Competition Explorer (Abu Dhabi)
-MakeX 2023 robotic Companion explorer abu dhabi CODE

-This is an code that I use in MakeX robotics compaction Explorer 2023 against all odd this code get my team to 3nd running up I do it all on block code because I can't remember python script And I proud of it since one and only team that use block code in entire compaction ill take the L
+This repository contains the code my team used in the **MakeX Robotics Competition (Explorer category) 2023** in Abu Dhabi.

+Against all odds, this code secured **4th place (3rd runner-up)** for my team!

+I built this entire project using block coding because I can't remember the Python scripts at the time.
+I am incredibly proud of this because we were the only team in the entire competition using block code, and we still landed right near the top.

-have a mix of .mblock and python script
+The repository includes a mix of `.mblock` files and generated Python scripts.

-# note
-Program use Mblox and vs studio code
-IMPORTAN
+---

+## 📌 Important Notes

+* **Software Used:** mBlock & VS Code.
-this is archive and i will not update or improve anytings
+* **Archive Only:** This project is strictly a personal archive and part of my portfolio.
+I will not be updating, improving, or maintaining it.

-# term of use
+* **Docker Compose Credits:** Please note that I did not write the Docker Compose configuration used in this environment.
+All credit for that specific setup goes to the original creator; it is included here solely to ensure the project runs as a complete portfolio showcase.

+---

+## ⚖️ Terms of Use

-You may use my code and modify but please credit me and do not claim the credit your self (But to be honest write your own it will be much better
+You are welcome to use and modify this code, but **please give proper credit** and do not claim it as your own.

+*(But to be completely honest, you're probably better off writing your own from scratch—it'll turn out much better!)*